Abdul Hamid Khan Bhashani

-Abdul Hamid Khan Bhashani (Note: আবদুল হামিদ খান ভাসানী; /bn/) (12 December 1880 – 17 November 1976), also known reverentially as Maulana Bhashani, was a Bangladeshi politician and statesman who was one of the founders of the Awami League, the oldest and main political party in Bangladesh that played a pivotal role in the country's independence from Pakistan.

-His political tenure spanned the British colonial India, Pakistan and Bangladesh periods.
+Abdul Hamid Khan Bhashani (Note: আবদুল হামিদ খান ভাসানী; /bn/) (12 December 1880 – 17 November 1976), also known reverentially as Maulana Bhashani, was a Bangladeshi politician and statesman who was one of the founders of the Awami League.
+His political tenure spanned the British colonial India, Pakistan, and Bangladesh periods.
 Bhashani was popularly known by the honorary title Mozlum Jananeta (Note: meaning: leader of the oppressed) for his lifelong stance advocating for the poor.

 He gained nationwide mass popularity among the peasants and helped to build the East Pakistan Peasant Association.
 Owing to his political leaning to the left, often dubbed Islamic Socialism, he was also called 'The Red Maulana'.
-He is considered as one of the main pillars of Bangladeshi independence (1971).
+He is considered one of the main pillars of Bangladeshi independence (1971).

-An alumnus of Darul Uloom Deoband, and participant in the Khilafat Movement protesting the dissolution of the Ottoman Empire, he led the Muslims of Assam in a successful campaign during the 1947 Sylhet Referendum, through which Sylhet chose to become part of the Pakistan national project.
-He was the founder and President of the Pakistan Awami Muslim League (AML) which later became the Awami League (AL).
-Later however, owing to differences with the right-leaning leaders in the AML, such as Huseyn Shaheed Suhrawardy, on the issue of autonomy for East Pakistan, he formed a new progressive party called the National Awami Party (NAP).
-Bhashani also differed with Suhrawardy when the latter as Prime Minister of Pakistan decided to join the US-led defence pacts CENTO and SEATO.
+An alumnus of Darul Uloom Deoband and participant in the Khilafat Movement protesting the dissolution of the Ottoman Empire, he led the Muslims of Assam in a successful campaign during the 1947 Sylhet Referendum, through which Sylhet chose to become part of the Pakistan national project.
+He was the founder and president of the Pakistan Awami Muslim League (AML), which later became the Awami League (AL).
+Later, however, owing to differences with the right-leaning leaders in the AML, such as Huseyn Shaheed Suhrawardy, on the issue of autonomy for East Pakistan, he formed a new progressive party called the National Awami Party (NAP).
+Bhashani also differed with Suhrawardy when the latter, as Prime Minister of Pakistan, decided to join the US-led defence pacts CENTO and SEATO.
 He disagreed with Pakistan's growing ties with the United States.

-The split of the left-wing camp into pro-Moscow and pro-Beijing factions eventually led to the break-up of NAP into two separate parties; the pro-Moscow faction being led by Muzaffar Ahmed.
-After Pakistan's 1965 war with India, he showed some support for Field Marshal Ayub Khan's regime for its China-leaning foreign policy; but later he provided leadership to a mass uprising against the regime in 1968–69.
+The split of the left-wing camp into pro-Moscow and pro-Beijing factions eventually led to the break-up of NAP into two separate parties, the pro-Moscow faction being led by Muzaffar Ahmed.
+After Pakistan's 1965 war with India, he showed some support for Field Marshal Ayub Khan's regime for its China-leaning foreign policy, but later he provided leadership to a mass uprising against the regime in 1968–69.

-American journalist Dan Coggin, writing for Time, credited Bhashani, "as much as any one man", for instigating the 1969 Mass uprising in East Pakistan that culminated in the collapse of the Ayub Khan regime. and the release of Sheikh Mujibur Rahman and the others accused in the Agartala conspiracy case.
-According to lay author S. Akhtar Ehtisham, Bhashani's decision to boycott the 1970 Pakistan general elections effectively led to the electoral landslide by his erstwhile opponent Mujibur Rahman.
+American journalist Dan Coggin, writing for Time, credited Bhashani, "as much as any one man", for instigating the 1969 mass uprising in East Pakistan that culminated in the collapse of the Ayub Khan regime and the release of Sheikh Mujibur Rahman and the others accused in the Agartala conspiracy case.
+According to lay author S. Akhtar Ehtisham, Bhashani's decision to boycott the 1970 Pakistan general elections effectively led to the electoral landslide by his erstwhile opponent, Mujibur Rahman.
 The Awami League, without any viable opposition in East Pakistan, won 160 of the 162 seats in the province and thus gained a majority in the Pakistan National Assembly.